Inside secret Syria talks aimed at freeing American hostages

 Yet the moment offered some promise.
 Trump had already shown a willingness to withdraw U.S. troops from Syria and elsewhere in the Middle East.
 And he had made hostage recovery a top foreign policy priority, celebrating releases by inviting freed detainees to the White House.

-Months after the Damascus talks, as Tice's name resurfaced in the news, Trump sent a note to Tice’s parents, who live in Houston, saying he “would never stop” working for their son’s release, his mother, Debra, told the AP.
+Months after the Damascus talks, as Tice's name resurfaced in the news, Trump sent a note to Tice’s parents saying he would "never stop” working for their son’s release, his mother, Debra, told the AP.
 But Tice's fate was unknown when Trump left office on Jan.
 20 and remains so to this day.
-The former Marine had reported for The Washington Post, McClatchy newspapers, CBS and other outlets.

-Tice has occupied a prominent spot in the public and political consciousness since disappearing in August 2012 at a checkpoint in a contested area west of Damascus.
-He had ventured deep into the country at a time when other reporters had decided it was too dangerous, disappearing soon before he was to leave.
+Tice, who is from Houston and whose work had been published by The Washington Post, McClatchy newspapers and other outlets, has occupied a prominent spot in the public and political consciousness since disappearing in August 2012 at a checkpoint in a contested area west of Damascus.

 A video released weeks later showed him blindfolded and held by armed men and saying, “Oh, Jesus.”
 He has not been heard from since.
 U.S. authorities operate under the assumption he’s alive.
 Syria has never acknowledged holding him.